pretzelhammer/chat-server/readme.md

 }
 ```

+> [!NOTE]
-The code is starting to get long and finding the new stuff in the updated examples is starting to get difficult.
-For all following examples I will only present a heavily abbreviated diff highlighting the key changes, but you can still find the full source code for any example in [this directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of [this repository](https://github.com/pretzelhammer/chat-server).
-You can also see a diff between any two examples by running `just diff {num} {num}`.
+> The code is starting to get long and difficult to parse.
+For all following examples I will only present an abbreviated diff highlighting the key changes, but you can still find the full source code for any example in [this directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of [this repository](https://github.com/pretzelhammer/chat-server).
+You can see a diff between any two examples by running `just diff {num} {num}`.
 For instance, to see the diff between this example and the previous example you would run `just diff 06 07`.

-Anyway, as promised, the heavily abbreviated key changes:
+Anyway, as promised, the key changes:

 ```rust
 async fn main() -> anyhow::Result<()> {